 Another common threat is through the sharing of inappropriate software from machine to machine, but this can compromise assets and leave you open to breaches.

-At the start of lockdown, focus was very much on ensuring pupils were able to learn effectively from home, and teachers were able to deliver suitable lessons, however as cloud computing becomes a more integral part of learning, the priority also needs to be security.
+At the start of lockdown, the focus was very much on ensuring pupils were able to learn effectively from home, and teachers were able to deliver suitable lessons, however as cloud computing becomes a more integral part of learning, the priority also needs to be security.